cncf/tag-security/assessments/intake-process.md

 # Authority

+Team members are welcome to submit PRs to streamline process when priorities are clear based on the criteria below.
+As needed, specific leaders (identified in the [repo root README](../README.md@#security-assessments) will coordinate the decision-making process.

 * The [Security Assessment Facilitator](../governance/roles.md#security-assessment-facilitator) maintains
-  the Assessment queue
+  the Assessment queue.
 * A named chair provides oversight for the Security Assessment initiative.
 This chair can adjust queue, and is also responsible for conveying TOC instructions, when needed.
-(Sarah Allen is the current named Chair for Security Assessments.)

 # Pre-conditions